 The Direct Encounter with the Arts program uses a direct approach to introduce students to their cultural world by guiding them through first-hand experiences in a number of areas: cinema, photography, theatre, sculpture, music, dance and architecture.
 Classroom discussions are held following the student's participation in the various art events scheduled each semester.

 Many classes meet 'on location,' on and off campus.
 Examples: in the Richmond Center galleries, studios and theatres of the Departments of Theatre and Music, the School of Music, the Kalamazoo Institute for the Arts and numerous other on and off campus locations.
 In addition, classes meet four to six evenings per semester.
-This is a mandatory component for the program.
+This is a mandatory component of the program.
 Classes attend performances of dance, theatre productions, music as well as films on these evenings.
-Venues may include all on campus performance locations as well as many in downtown Kalamazoo.
+Venues may include all on-campus performance locations as well as many in downtown Kalamazoo.